neelsmith/latin-corpus/guide/querying/morphology/index.md

 val imperfectSubjunctiveTokens = hyginus.tokens.filter(t => t.andMorphMatches(imperfectSubjunctive))
 ```

-So our result is 135 indicatives versus 532 subjunctives.
+So our result is that imperfect subjunctives are roughly four times as frequent as imperfect indicatives.
 (Teach the imperfect subjunctive early and often.)

 ```scala mdoc
 imperfectIndicativeTokens.size